hashicorp/terraform-provider-google/website/docs/r/dataproc_workflow_template.html.markdown

 * `execution_timeout` -
   (Optional)
   Amount of time executable has to complete.
-Default is 10 minutes (see JSON representation of (https://developers.google.com/protocol-buffers/docs/proto3#json)).
+Default is 10 minutes (see JSON representation of [JSON Mapping - Language Guide (proto 3)](https://developers.google.com/protocol-buffers/docs/proto3#json)).
 Cluster creation fails with an explanatory error message (the name of the executable that caused the error and the exceeded timeout period) if the executable is not completed at end of the timeout period.

 The `lifecycle_config` block supports:

 * `auto_delete_time` -
   (Optional)
-  The time when cluster will be auto-deleted (see JSON representation of (https://developers.google.com/protocol-buffers/docs/proto3#json)).
+  The time when cluster will be auto-deleted (see JSON representation of [JSON Mapping - Language Guide (proto 3)](https://developers.google.com/protocol-buffers/docs/proto3#json)).

 * `auto_delete_ttl` -
   (Optional)
   The lifetime duration of cluster.
 The cluster will be auto-deleted at the end of this period.
-Minimum value is 10 minutes; maximum value is 14 days (see JSON representation of (https://developers.google.com/protocol-buffers/docs/proto3#json)).
+Minimum value is 10 minutes; maximum value is 14 days (see JSON representation of [JSON Mapping - Language Guide (proto 3)](https://developers.google.com/protocol-buffers/docs/proto3#json)).

 * `idle_delete_ttl` -
   (Optional)
   The duration to keep the cluster alive while idling (when no jobs are running).
 Passing this threshold will cause the cluster to be deleted.
-Minimum value is 5 minutes; maximum value is 14 days (see JSON representation of (https://developers.google.com/protocol-buffers/docs/proto3#json).
+Minimum value is 5 minutes; maximum value is 14 days (see JSON representation of [JSON Mapping - Language Guide (proto 3)](https://developers.google.com/protocol-buffers/docs/proto3#json).

 * `idle_start_time` -
   Output only.
-The time when cluster became idle (most recent job finished) and became eligible for deletion due to idleness (see JSON representation of (https://developers.google.com/protocol-buffers/docs/proto3#json)).
+The time when cluster became idle (most recent job finished) and became eligible for deletion due to idleness (see JSON representation of [JSON Mapping - Language Guide (proto 3)](https://developers.google.com/protocol-buffers/docs/proto3#json)).

 The `metastore_config` block supports: